You are about to erase your work on this activity. Are you sure you want to do this?

 that might prove very difficult given the previous comments about the difficulty of

-generalizing non-data information.
+generalizing non-quantifiable information.

 Once you have identified the information that you wish to generalize, the how is

-written list of variables and what they mean is absolutely key, especially
+a written list of variables and what they mean is absolutely key, especially

 early in learning this process.) .
 You generalize a piece of information by

-replacing it’s value in your model with the correct type of variable.
+replacing its value in your model with the correct type of variable.
 In order to

 understand what we mean when we say the “correct type of variable”, you should